Article Highlights:

 Let me explain.
 Here’s a hypothetical.

-You walk into the meeting with your boss and say, “We need to invest in Revenue Operations.”
+You walk into the meeting with your boss and say, “We need to invest in Revenue Operations to make informed decisions.”
 Impressed with yourself, you state with practiced confidence, “We can finally [Enter poopoo definition of RevOps].”
 She raises her eyebrows and chuckles, “So how does it help me grow the business again.”
 Silence.
 You wait for your boss to say something else.

-She leans forward in her chair, looks you in the eyes without a smile on her face, “of course I want to align sales, marketing, and customer success journeys.
+She leans forward in her chair, looks you in the eyes without a smile on her face, “of course I want to align sales, the marketing team, and customer success journeys.
 In fact, that is why we are a successful company.
 So what is your point - WE ALREADY DO REVENUE OPERATIONS.”

 🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯